apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>instanceName is used to specify the candidate primary or leader instanceName for switchover.
+<p>instanceName is used to specify the candidate primary or leader instanceName for switchover.</p>
-If instanceName is set to &ldquo;<em>&rdquo;, it means that no specific primary or leader is specified for the switchover, and the switchoverAction defined in clusterDefinition.componentDefs[x].switchoverSpec.withoutCandidate will be executed, It is required that clusterDefinition.componentDefs[x].switchoverSpec.withoutCandidate is not empty.
+<p>If instanceName is set to &ldquo;*&rdquo;, it means that no specific primary or leader is specified for the switchover,
+and the switchoverAction defined in <code>clusterDefinition.componentDefs[x].switchoverSpec.withoutCandidate</code> will be executed.</p>
+<p>It is required that <code>clusterDefinition.componentDefs[x].switchoverSpec.withoutCandidate</code> is not empty.</p>
-If instanceName is set to a valid instanceName other than &ldquo;</em>&rdquo;, it means that a specific candidate primary or leader is specified for the switchover. the value of instanceName can be obtained using <code>kbcli cluster list-instances</code>, any other value is invalid.
+<p>If instanceName is set to a valid instanceName other than &ldquo;*&rdquo;, it means that a specific candidate primary or leader is specified for the switchover.
+the value of instanceName can be obtained using <code>kbcli cluster list-instances</code>, any other value is invalid.
 In this case, the <code>switchoverAction</code> defined in clusterDefinition.componentDefs[x].switchoverSpec.withCandidate will be executed, and it is required that clusterDefinition.componentDefs[x].switchoverSpec.withCandidate is not empty.</p>